DUNE/computing-HWDB/_extras/barqrcode.md

 ## Getting ready

 - We will use the Python HWDB Upload Tool.
-For its installation and setting up the Tool, please refer to [Using the Python HWDB Upload Tool]({{ page.root }}/07-Using-Python-Upload-Tool/index.html) section or [Quick Start]({{ page.root }}/quickstart/index.html) section.
+For its installation and setting up the Tool, please refer to [Using the Python HWDB Upload Tool]({{ page.root }}/07-Using-Python-Upload-Tool/index.html) section.
 Just make sure to install **version 1.2.3 or newer**.
-The latest version can be found from [here](https://github.com/DUNE/DUNE-HWDB-Python/releases).
+The latest version can be found from [here](https://github.com/DUNE/DUNE-HWDB-Python/releases/latest).

 - Once the Tool is setup and ready, go to your working directory.
 And then execute the following command:
  ~~~